The Best Moisturizers for Mature Skin, According to Experts and Editors

 These are the ingredients you should be looking for.

-Kara Birnbaum / NBC News
+Kara Birnbaum / TODAY

 While skin changes are completely normal and largely inevitable as we age, it’s safe to say we all want to do what we can to keep our skin looking and feeling its best.
 The good news is there are many different ways that can be achieved, from making healthy lifestyle choices to using sunscreen on a daily basis (yes, even when it’s cloudy out).

 Whether your skin care regimen is three steps or 10, everyone needs a good moisturizer.
 With a myriad of options on the market — from drugstore gems to luxury formulas — it can sometimes be overwhelming to determine which ones are worth your money.
-That’s why Shop TODAY tapped multiple medical experts for their insight on what to look for in a moisturizer for maturing skin, along with their personal recommendations.

 Because collagen and elastin levels plummet as we age, our experts say it’s crucial to look for moisturizers with ingredients that can help stimulate production of these essential proteins, as well as replenish hydration.
-Internal medicine physician Dr. Glenicia Nosworthy and board-certified dermatologist Dr. Marisa Garshick recommend looking for moisturizers that contain clinically-proven ingredients such as the following:
+Internal medicine physician Dr. Glenicia Nosworthy and board-certified dermatologist Dr. Marisa Garshick recommend looking for moisturizers that contain clinically proven ingredients such as the following:

 • Hyaluronic acid and glycerin to increase moisture levels.